trussworks/sesh/README.md

 ### Extracting the session id inside protected handlers

-Inside your protected handers, you can access the current Session object from the context to get the AccountID that the session belongs to.
+Inside your protected handlers, you can access the current Session object from the context to get the AccountID that the session belongs to.

 ```
 func (r *UserHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {